-Data covering regional gasoline price levels and changes were obtained from the BLS and the U.S. Energy Information Administration.
+Data covering regional gasoline price levels and changes were obtained from the U.S. Bureau of Labor Statistics (BLS) and the U.S. Energy Information Administration (EIA).

 Estimates of STVR visitor expenditures in the Coachella Valley were based on several sources including: